NicMcPhee/live-pushgp-demo/content/md/pages/intro-to-push-gp.md

   [popsize instructions max-size]
   (repeatedly popsize #(random-individual instructions max-size)))

+; TODO: Add *short* sleep here so that we can potentially pause, etc., ; in the middle of evaluating a (possibly) large population.
+That probably ; requires going from the very nice `map` solution to a `loop-recur` approach, ; though, which is a bummer.

 (defn score-sorted-population
   "Given a population and an error function, score the individuals (writing their scores and behaviors to them in the process) and